Desarrollos-Web-Urquiza/black-telephone/README.md

 Black Telephone by DWU
 =================

 This is a Web App to register reports and manage them.
+See [live demo](https://black-telephone.vercel.app/)!

 "Black Telephone" is a fictitious call center that receives reports about the work of its employees.